McDonald’s unveils ‘Wakanda Forever’ Happy Meal

-At participating restaurants, the meal will include one of 10 “Wakanda Forever” superhero toys based on the characters from the movie.
+At participating restaurants, the meal will include one of 10 “Wakanda Forever” superhero toys based on the characters from the Marvel superhero sequel.

 The toys aren’t the only unique thing about this meal.